zaidschouwey98/DAI_naval_battle/src/main/java/ch/heigvd/dai/Battleship_AP.md

 #### Server response

-- MISS: client’s position did not hit a warship.
+- `MISS`: client’s position did not hit a warship.
-- HIT: client’s position hit an opponent’s warship.
+- `HIT`: client’s position hit an opponent’s warship.
-- DESTROYED: client’s position destroyed an opponent’s warship.
+- `DESTROYED`: client’s position destroyed an opponent’s warship.
+- `ERROR <code> TRY_AGAIN`.
+The error codes are as follows:
-- ERROR 1: position has already been guessed by the client.
+  - 1: position has already been guessed by the client.
-- ERROR 2: position is out of bounds (not between 0 and 9).
+  - 2: position is out of bounds (not between 0 and 9)

+In case of an error, the server asks the client to try again, until a valid input is given.

 ### Turn Notification
 The server informs each client when it’s their turn to play.